gbetorre/rischi/README.md

 nor does it have relevant jumps according to high-impact changes (e.g., moving from version 6.1.38 to version 7.0.1 of VirtualBox, which marked a fairly big change); in the case of the current application, in fact, version numbers have only the signficance of keeping track of releases and deploys
 (1.1.9 = XIX deploy; 1.2.0 = XX deploy; 1.9.9 = IC deploy; 2.0.0 = C deploy)</p>
-<cite>(The realease date is in Italian format: sorry, should writing a script to convert all the dates, still I can do without...)</cite>
+<i>(The realease date is in Italian format: sorry, should writing a script to convert all the dates, still I can do without...)</i>
 </sub>

 ### 2025
+- [2.2.2] (03/03/2025) Added facility to update the order of activities linked to a process
 - [2.2.1] (25/02/2025) Added facility to insert multiple inputs through a single submission
 - [2.2.0] (19/02/2025) Added facility to insert new inputs and/or link an existing input to a process
 - [2.1.9] (14/02/2025) Presentation improvements (home)